-#7 Have Your Eyes Tested Regularly by Optometrist
+Falls Prevention Tip 10.
+Have Your Eyes Tested Regularly by Optometrist

-#8 See a Dietician to Ensure Your Diet Remains Healthy
+Falls Prevention Tip 11.
+See a Dietician to Ensure Your Diet Remains Healthy

 Trying to change your diet to something healthier can feel very daunting, particularly when you’re challenged with tackling this transformation all on your own.

-Not only is it difficult to get a real feel for what a healthy diet is comprised of these days (with different experts recommending different approaches), but finding the right foods for you specifically is another mountain to climb altogether.
+Not only is it difficult to get a real feel for what a healthy diet is comprised of these days, with different experts recommending different approaches, but finding the right foods for you specifically is another mountain to climb altogether.

 Thankfully, professional dietitians can work with you directly to find the perfect healthy choices for you moving forward.

-#9 Wear Hip Protectors or Limb Protectors
+Falls Prevention Tip 13.
+Wear Hip Protectors or Limb Protectors

-But modern solutions (from companies like Independence Australia, Impact Active, Hip Saver, etc.) are small enough and discrete enough that they fit underneath your clothes.
-They will soon feel like a “second skin”, all while providing you with the protection against serious injury you wouldn’t have had otherwise.
+Sure, they will take a bit of time to get used to wearing on a regular basis just because they are so new.
+But modern solutions (from companies like Independence Australia, Impact Active, Hip Saver, etc.) are small and discrete enough that they fit underneath your clothes.
+They will soon feel like a “second skin”, all while providing you with the protection against serious injury that you need.

-#10 Follow Up in the Event of a Fall
+Falls Prevention Tip 14.
+Medical Follow-Up in the Event of a Fall

 Worse than that, 40% (and possibly even more) of these individuals are going to experience recurrent falls, sometimes falling numerous times each year.